 Let us understand this by a simple example:

 Suppose ABC Ltd. has a total of $1,00,000 receivables and it wants to release some cash immediately.
 In order to raise its capital and release cash, it shall enter into a factoring agreement.
-In such agreement, depending upon the terms and conditions, the factor ‘X’ discounts the receivables by say 10% and agrees to make payment to the company within 2 days.
-Thus, at the end, the factor would end up paying $90,000 cash to ABC Ltd. and the margin of $10,000 would be either his factoring commission or fee.
+In such an agreement, depending upon the terms and conditions, the factor ‘X’ discounts the receivables by, say, 10% and agrees to make payment to the company within 2 days.
+Thus, in the end, the factor would end up paying $90,000 cash to ABC Ltd., and the margin of $10,000 would be either his factoring commission or fee.

 Terms of Factoring

 Depending upon the funding requirements of the company and the ability of the factor to make the payment, the contract limit is set.
-Each factor sets his own minimum and maximum limit before entering into any factoring agreement with the companies.
+Each factor sets its minimum and maximum limit before entering into any factoring agreement with the companies.